 Because remote work can be somewhat without form, it helps to provide a little structure for your team’s day.
 The best way to do this is by requiring daily check-ins, either individually or via a team video conference.
 You want to provide a predictable forum to find out how projects are progressing and how employees are dealing with their new situation.

 Your employees may face technical issues related to working from home.
 Make sure they have immediate access to IT staff so they can stay productive.
 They may also have emotional issues due to the change in their daily routines.
 Lend a sympathetic ear and offer encouragement and emotional support as needed.

 6. Communicate Frequently – and Encourage Communication Among Employees

 Those daily check-ins should only be one way you communicate with your remote staff.
 Encourage them to message you if they have issues, and feel free to check in with them during the day.
 You should also encourage your employees to communicate with each other.
 It’s easy to become isolated from the team when working from home.
 You may have to push them to maintain the necessary social interaction with each other.

 To best facilitate group collaboration, you need to provide employees with several ways to communicate with each other.
 According to a recent survey, 88% of remote workers use email, 47% use instant messaging, 36% participate in video conferences, 32% communicate via VoIP voice/video calls, and 28% use some sort of unified enterprise communications solution.
 It’s imperative that your organization offer all these communication options.
 Not only that, but these channels must also all be fully secure so bad actors can’t access sensitive communications and data.

-Wickr Pro offers the various communications and collaboration options that remote workers need, along with the robust security your business demands.
-Wickr Pro offers text, voice, and video calling, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
+AWS Wickr offers the various communications and collaboration options that remote workers need, along with the robust security your business demands.
+AWS Wickr offers text, voice, and video calling, voice and video conferencing, and file and screen sharing – all protected by end-to-end encryption.
 It’s the ideal communications platform for enterprises worldwide.